awsdocs/amazon-cloudwatch-events-user-guide/doc_source/CWE_Troubleshooting.md

 ## My event's delivery to the target experienced a delay<a name="DelayedEventDelivery"></a>

-CloudWatch Events tries to deliver an event to a target for up to 24 hours\.
+CloudWatch Events tries to deliver an event to a target for up to 24 hours, except in scenarios where your target resource is constrained\.
 The first attempt is made as soon as the event arrives in the event stream\.
 However, if the target service is having problems, CloudWatch Events automatically reschedules another delivery in the future\.
 If 24 hours has passed since the arrival of event, no more attempts are scheduled and the `FailedInvocations` metric is published in CloudWatch\.
+We recommend that you create a CloudWatch alarm on the `FailedInvocations` metric\.

 ## Some events were never delivered to my target<a name="NeverDeliveredToTarget"></a>

 If a target of a CloudWatch Events rule is constrained for a prolonged time, CloudWatch Events may not retry delivery\.
 For example, if the target is not provisioned to handle the incoming event traffic and the target service is throttling the requests that CloudWatch Events makes on your behalf, then CloudWatch Events may not retry delivery\.

-## My rule was triggered more than once in response to two identical events\.
+## My rule was triggered more than once in response to one event\.
 What guarantee does CloudWatch Events offer for triggering rules or delivering events to the targets?<a name="RuleTriggeredMoreThanOnce"></a>

 In rare cases, the same rule can be triggered more than once for a single event or scheduled time, or the same target can be invoked more than once for a given triggered rule\.

+## Preventing Infinite Loops<a name="PreventInfiniteLoops"></a>

+In CloudWatch Events, it is possible to create rules that lead to infinite loops, where a rule is fired repeatedly\.
+For example, a rule might detect that ACLs have changed on an S3 bucket, and trigger software to change them to the desired state\.
+If the rule is not written carefully, the subsequent change to the ACLs fires the rule again, creating an infinite loop\.

+To prevent this, write the rules so that the triggered actions do not re\-fire the same rule\.
+For example, your rule could fire only if ACLs are found to be in a bad state, instead of after any change\.

+An infinite loop can quickly cause higher than expected charges\.
+We recommend that you use budgeting, which alerts you when charges exceed your specified limit\.
+For more information, see [Managing Your Costs with Budgets](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/budgets-managing-costs.html)\.

 ## My events are not delivered to the target Amazon SQS queue<a name="SQSEncrypted"></a>